Rhythm of the Night (song): Reception

 The release of "Rhythm of the Night" coincided with the release of the Motown film The Last Dragon, which featured the song as part of its soundtrack.
 The free publicity from the song's association with the movie helped boost its popularity.
-Eventually released as a single, the song produced DeBarge's biggest success yet, with the single reaching number three on the Billboard Hot 100, number one on Hot R&B/Hip-Hop Songs, number one on the US adult contemporary chart, and number four in the UK—their only major hit single in the UK—going gold and boosting similar success for its parent album of the same name.
+Eventually released as a single, the song produced DeBarge's biggest success yet, with the single reaching number three on the US Billboard Hot 100, number one on the Billboard Hot Black Singles chart, number one on the Billboard Adult Contemporary chart, and number four on the UK Singles Chart, becoming their only major hit single in the UK.
+The song was certified gold by the Recording Industry Association of America (RIAA) and boosted similar success for its parent album of the same name.
 The music video gained the group heavy rotation on MTV and BET and was actually the group's first (and last) real music video, starting a brief period where DeBarge became pop superstars.
 The song featured in the 2016 film Ghostbusters: Answer the Call and a cover version appeared in the jukebox musical Moulin Rouge!.
 The song also features in the twelfth season of RuPaul's Drag Race as a running gag, due to contestant Crystal Methyd's out-of-drag resemblance to El DeBarge.
 Lyrics and sample from the chorus of "Rhythm of the Night" were adopted in CNCO's song "Pretend".